alexharri/website/posts/clipboard.md

 }
 ```

-The `org.w3.web-custom-format.type-[index]` keys correspond to entries on the native OS clipboard containing the unsanitized data from the blobs.
+The `org.w3.web-custom-format.type-[index]` keys correspond to entries on the OS clipboard containing the unsanitized data from the blobs.
 This allows native applications to look at the mapping to see if a given representation is available and then read the unsanitized content from the corresponding clipboard entry.

 <SmallNote>Windows and Linux [use a different naming convention][pickling_spec_os_naming] for the mapping and clipboard entries.</SmallNote>

 [pickling_spec_os_naming]: https://github.com/dway123/clipboard-pickling/blob/bce5101564d379f48f11839e2c141ee51438e13c/explainer.md#os-interaction-format-naming

-This avoids the security issues around raw clipboard access since web applications cannot write unsanitized data to whatever native data type they want to.
+This avoids the security issues around raw clipboard access since web applications cannot write unsanitized data to whatever OS clipboard format they want to.
 That comes with an interoperability trade-off that is explicitly listed in the [Pickling for Async Clipboard API spec][pickling_spec_non_goals]:

 [pickling_spec_non_goals]: https://github.com/dway123/clipboard-pickling/blob/bce5101564d379f48f11839e2c141ee51438e13c/explainer.md#non-goals